You can make a complaint about businesses that provide immigration services. Complaints include:

 - Failure to post a sign describing consumers' rights

 - Failure to disclose that individuals providing assistance are not lawyersImmigration service businesses cannot guarantee government action, such as the granting of residency, visas, passports, citizenship, or any other immigration status.
-The City accepts complaints about providers that make false claims.